My Bet? Canadian Banks

 Asset quality: (A top-class player, strong and improving)

 A general improvement is observable among the three groups.
-To capture the banks' asset quality, a great proxy is the Non-Performing Loans to Total loans.
+To capture the banks' asset quality, a great proxy is the Non-Performing Loans to Total Loans.
 Canadian banks are the top performers among the universe of banks chosen.
 The downtrend started approximately during the same period for North American banks (just after the subprime crisis).
-European banks on the other hand have been able to reduce a significant part of their toxic assets since the end of 2013 (following the sovereign debt crisis).
+European banks, on the other hand, have been able to reduce a significant part of their toxic assets since the end of 2013 (following the sovereign debt crisis).

 Canadian banks group: